Montana/install-debian-m1-vmware/README.md

-# Tutorial: Install Debian on VMWare Fusion with a Apple Silicon (M1 Pro/Max)
+# Install Debian on VMWare Fusion with a Apple Silicon (M1 Pro/Max)

 Grab the ISO of Debian, drag/drop into VMWare, once VMWare boots GRUB, pick the older kernel in this case `5.10.0`.
 You'll notice you'll get errors if you try to run anything as root: